 Ways to Invest in Commercial Properties:

-Direct investments in commercial spaces is simple.
+Direct investments in commercial spaces are simple.
 Any investor can buy small retail properties directly or through middlemen where then the down payments will be quite high compared to residential properties.
 Real estate limited partnerships are another option, but quite they involve huge investments.

-Indirect investments are made when shelling out considerable sum of money is not plausible.
+Indirect investments are made when shelling out a considerable sum of money is not plausible.
 Also to avoid the challenges of direct ownership, one opts for indirect investment in commercial properties.

 In the year 2018, 23% year-on-year increase in office space demand, with pan India absorption recorded at 11.4 million sq ft of was witnessed in the first quarter itself.
-Admist the stiff competition, the rentals are spacing up in several micro markets across India like Delhi NCR, Kolkata and Hyderabad as well.
+Amidst the stiff competition, the rentals are spacing up in several micro markets across India like Delhi NCR, Kolkata and Hyderabad as well.